-Drinks
+• Drinks

 The school food plan states that water should be available for all pupils throughout the day, free of charge.
-Milk should be available for children at least once a day in addition to before and after school clubs.
-We ensure that milk and water are provided on every table in the lunch hall.
+Milk is available for children under the age of five each day.
+We ensure that water is provided on every table in the lunch hall.
 Children are encouraged to bring in a bottle of water to drink throughout the day.
 All classrooms allocate a space for water bottles.
 There are drinking fountains in the playground.
-We discourage the drinking of squash or smoothies, due to the sugar content.
+We do not allow the drinking of squash or smoothies, due to the sugar content.

-School events
+• School events

 We are a nut free school.
-Whenever there are events when parents are invited to bring in food they are made aware of this.
+Whenever there are events when parents are invited to bring in food, they are made aware of this.
 We also ask them to list the ingredients of any food items they provide.

-COOKING AND FOOD EDUCATION IN THE CURRICULUM
+5. COOKING AND FOOD EDUCATION IN THE CURRICULUM